 You would often use this in conjunction with scheduling.
-For example, you may set a news item so it is not (Published option not checked) and schedule it to be published on a specific date and time.
+For example, you may set a news item to not published (Published option not checked) and schedule it to be published on a nominated date and time.

 8. The OK and Cancel buttons are standard.
 OK means save the news item, Cancel means exit and don't save.